SimkaBoi/synology-serviio/README.md

 On first run this downloads Serviio 2.5 and Eclipse Temurin 11 JRE into `.cache/` and builds `Serviio-2.5-0001.spk`.
 Subsequent runs use the cached downloads.

+Alternatively a pre-built package can be downloaded from Releases.

 ## Install

 1. In Synology, open **Package Center → Manual Install**